leautierfr/star-wars-adventure/readme.md

 DESCRIPTION

 A simple terminal adventure game in the Star Wars universe, based on the dark side cave from Episode V. Try to escape from an ominous cave on a mysterious world.
-You will need to rely on your wits and objects you find
+You will need to rely on your wits and objects you find to make your way to safety!

 REQUIREMENTS